The Minions (professional wrestling)

-The Minions (also known as M.I.T.) are an American professional wrestling stable, consisting of Athena, Diamanté and Billie Starkz.
+The Minions (also known as M.I.T.) is a villainous professional wrestling stable, consisting of leader Athena, Billie Starkz, and Diamante.
 They are signed to All Elite Wrestling and Ring of Honor (ROH).
 Athena is the reigning ROH Women's World Championship, with her reign being the longest in the title's history and is the longest-reigning champion in ROH history.
-Athena is also the current holder of the Women's Casino Gauntlet contract.

 History

+Ring of Honor / All Elite Wrestling (2023–present)

 On the September 21, 2023 edition of Ring of Honor Wrestling, ROH Women's World Champion Athena, Billie Starkz & Lexy Nair formed a stable known as The Minions.
+In October 2023 at AEW's pay-per-view WrestleDream Athena and Billie Starkz of The Minions teamed up with Keith Lee, and Satoshi Kojima to face Shane Taylor Promotions Shane Taylor and Lee Moriarty who teamed with Diamante and Mercedes Martinez in an eight-person mixed tag team match and were successful.
 Athena became the mentor of Billie Starkz and Lexy Nair, with Starkz and Nair becoming her 'minions'.
 On the November 23 episode of ROH Honor Club TV, Athena and Starkz lost to Ronda Rousey and Marina Shafir.
 On the following episode of ROH Wrestling, Starkz defeated Shafir in a one-on-one match, with Starkz proceeded to attack Shafir after the match.
 Athena and Nair come out and feigned announcing that Starkz had graduated from 'minion training'.
 Athena then announced that only Nair was the valedictorian.
 This led to a match between Athena and Starkz for the ROH Women's World Championship at Final Battle, where Athena would retain.